Velocity Financial (VEL)

 AI Analysis | Feedback

-Mr. Farrar has served as Chief Executive Officer for Velocity Financial since co-founding the Company in June 2004 and has also been a member of its Board of Directors since the initial public offering in January 2020.
+Christopher D. Farrar has served as Chief Executive Officer for Velocity Financial, Inc. since co-founding the company in 2004, and has also served on its Board of Directors since January 2020.
 He brings extensive experience in finance, lending, capital raising, and business operations.
-Prior to co-founding Velocity, Mr. Farrar formed and served as Chief Credit Officer for Worth Funding, a mortgage banking firm.
-He also served as Senior Vice President of Production at Weyerhaeuser Mortgage Company and as a Vice President for Namco Capital Group, Inc., originating commercial real estate loans.
-Velocity Financial received significant investment from private equity firm Snow Phipps Group before going public.
+Prior to co-founding Velocity, Mr. Farrar served as Senior Vice President of Production at Weyerhaeuser Mortgage Company and as Chief Credit Officer for Worth Funding, a mortgage banking firm.
+Velocity Financial received significant early investment from the private equity firm Snow Phipps Group.

-Mr. Szczepaniak has served as Velocity Financial's Chief Financial Officer since May 2017.
-He possesses over 35 years of industry experience in the real estate and financial services sectors, holding various senior positions with both publicly and privately-held finance companies.
-Previously, Mr. Szczepaniak was the Managing Director of Finance, SOX, & Tax at PennyMac Financial Services Inc. from 2013 until joining Velocity in 2017.
-From 2009 to 2012, he served as Chief Financial Officer of Prospect Mortgage.
-His experience also includes serving as Chief Financial Officer and Vice President of Finance for the Federal Home Loan Bank of Seattle from 2004 to 2007, and as Senior Vice President and Corporate Controller at the Federal Home Loan Bank of Chicago from 1996 to 2004.
-Mr. Szczepaniak is a Certified Public Accountant, licensed in California, and a Chartered Global Management Accountant.
+Mark R. Szczepaniak has served as Chief Financial Officer of Velocity Financial, Inc. since May 2017.
+He has over 35 years of experience in the real estate and financial services industries, holding various senior positions with both publicly and privately held finance companies.
+Before joining Velocity, Mr. Szczepaniak was the Managing Director of Finance, SOX, & Tax at PennyMac Financial Services Inc. from 2013 to 2017.
+He also served as Chief Financial Officer of Prospect Mortgage from 2009 to 2012, and held roles as Chief Financial Officer and Vice President of Finance of the Federal Home Loan Bank of Seattle (2004-2007) and Senior Vice President and Corporate Controller at the Federal Home Loan Bank of Chicago (1996-2004).

-Mr. Taylor has served as Velocity Financial's Executive Vice President, Capital Markets since 2004, having co-founded the Company in June 2004.
-He has over 30 years of experience in the secondary mortgage market.
-His prior roles include working for opportunity funds that acquired Resolution Trust Corporation and FDIC loan portfolios, serving as Vice President of Operations for 2dmkt.com (an internet start-up), and as a Vice President with BayView Financial Trading Group L.P.
-He also served as a Transaction Manager at Countrywide Securities Corporation.
+Jeffrey T. Taylor has served as Executive Vice President, Capital Markets for Velocity Financial, Inc. since 2004, having co-founded the company in June 2004.
+He possesses over 30 years of experience in the secondary mortgage market.
+His prior roles include working for opportunity funds that purchased Resolution Trust Corporation and FDIC loan portfolios, Vice President of Operations for 2dmkt.com, and Vice President with BayView Financial Trading Group L.P., where he managed commercial lending markets.
+Mr. Taylor also served as a Transaction Manager at Countrywide Securities Corporation.

-Mr. Kelly has served as Velocity Financial's Chief Legal Officer since March 2021 and as General Counsel and Corporate Secretary since July 2020.
-He has a career spanning more than 25 years on Wall Street, focusing on corporate, regulatory, governance, and capital markets matters.
-Before joining Velocity, Mr. Kelly was a Managing Director and Associate General Counsel for Jefferies Financial Group Inc. He also previously worked for the law firm of Morgan, Lewis & Bockius and as a regulator with the U.S. Securities and Exchange Commission.
+Roland T. Kelly has served as Chief Legal Officer for Velocity Financial, Inc. since March 2021, and as General Counsel and Corporate Secretary since July 2020.
+He has more than 25 years of experience in corporate, regulatory, governance, and capital markets.
+Previously, Mr. Kelly was a Managing Director and Associate General Counsel for Jefferies Financial Group Inc., and worked for the law firm of Morgan, Lewis & Bockius, as well as a regulator with the U.S. Securities and Exchange Commission.

-Mr. Cowell has served as Chief Operating Officer of Velocity Commercial Capital LLC, an operating subsidiary of Velocity Financial, since April 1, 2016.
-He brings over 20 years of experience in real estate finance and mortgage lending operations.
-Mr. Cowell has held various roles at Velocity Commercial Capital since joining in 2004, including Chief Credit Officer, Senior Vice President of Whole Loan Acquisitions, and Vice President of Production and Operations.
-Before Velocity, he worked at BayView Financial Trading Group as a capital markets analyst and an account executive for a Bayview subsidiary company, Interbay Funding.
+Joseph A. Cowell has served as Chief Operating Officer of Velocity Commercial Capital LLC, an operating subsidiary of Velocity Financial, Inc., since April 1, 2016.
+He has over 20 years of experience in real estate finance and mortgage lending operations.
+Mr. Cowell has held various roles at Velocity Commercial Capital since joining in 2004, including Chief Credit Officer, Senior Vice President of Whole Loan Acquisitions, and Vice President of Production and Operations from 2012 to 2016.
+Before Velocity, he worked at BayView Financial Trading Group as a capital markets analyst and an account executive for its subsidiary, Interbay Funding.

 AI Analysis | Feedback